 Staff members/volunteers will allow them to speak freely and will not ask investigative questions.
 The staff member/volunteer will tell the pupil what will happen next.

-It is the duty of the member of staff/volunteers to inform the Designated Safeguarding Lead (DSL) of what has been discussed.
-The staff member/volunteer will write up details of the conversation with the pupil as soon as possible on the record of concern form (signed, timed and dated) or CPOMS and deliver it to the Designated Safeguarding Lead.
+It is the duty of the member of staff/volunteers to inform the DSL of what has been discussed.
+The staff member/volunteer will write up details of the conversation with the pupil as soon as possible on CPOMS and deliver it to the Designated Safeguarding Lead.